Massive neutron stars with holographic multiquark cores: Holographic multiquark and the EoS

 The configuration in the SS model consists of D4-brane background and D8/$\overline{\text{D8}}$ flavor branes. $N_c$ D4-branes provides 4D SU($N_c$) Yang-Mills gauge theory holographically.
 On the other hand, $N_f$ D8/ $N_f$ $\overline{\text{D8}}$ flavor branes provide a description for confinement/deconfinement phase transition depending on the configuration of the branes.
 In terms of symmetry, $N_f$ D8/ $N_f$ $\overline{\text{D8}}$ flavor branes poses the global symmetries U$(N_f)_L$ and U$(N_f)_R$ which can fully describe U$(N_f)_L$ $\times$ U$(N_f)_R$ chiral symmetry breaking when the D8 and $\overline{\text{D8}}$ are connected.
 At low energy, the classical solution of the field configuration on the gravity side suggests a cigar-like shape for the compactified spatial direction of a confined background.
 At high temperature, the cylindrically compactified background spacetime with flavor branes in parallel embedding is preferred, therefore the broken chiral symmetry is restored and the corresponding nuclear matter phase becomes deconfined~\cite{Aharony_chiral}.

 In the deconfined phase~\cite{bch}, there are 3 possible configurations as shown in Fig.~\ref{phase}: (i) the parallel configuration of both D8-branes and $\overline{\text{D8}}$ representing the $\chi_S$-QGP~(chiral symmetric quark-gluon plasma) and (ii) connected D8-$\overline{\text{D8}}$ without sources in the bulk representing the vacuum with broken chiral symmetry.
 Another stable configuration~(iii) is multiquark phase consisting of the connected D8-$\overline{\text{D8}}$ branes with the D4-brane as the baryon vertex submerged and localized in the middle of the D8 and $\overline{\text{D8}}$.
 The baryon vertex can be attached with radial hanging strings that represent colour charge of the multiquark configuration.
+To make connection with strong interaction we will set $N_{f}=3$, i.e., considering only light quark flavours, and focus on the common aspects of QCD and the holographic model in the large $N_{c}$ limit.